Nomination

 Criteria for the award

-Membership of the Australian Accounting Hall of Fame may be awarded to Australian accountants who have served with exceptional distinction in any field of accounting (such as public practice, business/industry, academia, the not-for-profit sector or the public sector) judged by the Nominations Review Panel to have made an exceptional and distinguished contribution to accounting in Australia and/or overseas; or non-Australians who, whilst working in Australia, have made such a contribution.
+Membership of the Australian Accounting Hall of Fame may be awarded to Australian accountants who have served with exceptional distinction in any field of accounting such as public practice, business/industry, academia, the not-for-profit sector or the public sector.
+Membership is determined by the members of the Nominations Review Panel who assess whether the nominee has made and exceptional and distinguished contribution to accounting in Australia and/or overseas.
+Membership is also open to non-Australians who, whilst domiciled/working in Australia, are assessed to have made such a contribution.

 Nominations